dms1607/oxford/README.md

 -shinyInterface_local.R: takes the result of running the entire analytical pipeline (an example of which is pipeline_RData, which can be used directly) and produces a visual interface displaying all the information.

+-the folder TestReactive_forDigitalOceanCloud/ contains the implementation in the cloud (Digital Ocean)

 DMS